CarlVinggaard/News-Aggregator/README.md

     - All CSS code written as part of this project is contained in assets/css/style.css.

 - Javascript

+- jQuery 3.5.1
+    - Used for easy DOM manipulation.

 - Bootstrap 4.4.1
     - Used extensively to produce responsive layout, padding, margins, sizing etc.